COLORADO (KOAA) — Colorado, like many other states in the West, saw an uptick in fire activity following the Fourth of July Holiday week.

 Structures Destroyed: None

-Latest updates from crews on scene Tuesday are that work continues on the Turner Gulch Fire and Wright Draw fires, which both started on July 10 after significant heat lightning in the area.
+Latest updates from crews on the scene on Saturday indicate that work continues on the Turner Gulch Fire and Wright Draw fires, which both started on July 10 after significant heat lightning in the area.

 Crews continue to work, but with dry conditions in the area, rapid growth was expected and seen, jumping from 1,500 acres to over 8,000 between Monday afternoon and Tuesday morning.